-Credit is one of the primary risks managed by the Company.
-As such, the quality of the loan book and the resultant credit impairments held, are key considerations by the Directors.
+Credit is one of the primary risks managed by the in the credit impairment model used to determine the company.
+As such, the quality of the loan book and the impairment allowance.
+Our audit procedures included the resultant credit impairment allowances held, are key following: considerations by the directors.

-The Company adopted IFRS 9: Financial Instruments effective from 1 April 2018 which requires impairment losses to be evaluated on an expected credit loss (ECL) basis.
-Significant judgement is required by the Directors in assessing the impairment provision for expected losses amounting to R13 598 000 as disclosed in note 3.1.
+The company adopted IFRS 9: Financial Instruments effective from 1 January 2018 which requires impairment losses to be evaluated on an expected credit loss basis.
+Significant judgement is required by the directors in assessing the impairment provision for expected credit losses amounting to R 11 198 000 as disclosed in note 3.1

-The significant judgements applied in the valuation of the impairment provision, include the following:
+The significant judgements applied in the impairment allowance, include the following:

-- Modelling of the probability of default, loss given default and exposure at default. - Assessment of whether credit risk has increased significantly from initial recognition. - The application of the forward looking information to the probability of default and loss given default.
+- Modelling of the probability of default, loss given default and exposure at default. - Assessing whether credit risk has increased significantly since initial recognition. - The application of forward looking information to the probability of default and loss given default.

-Due to the significance of the balance to the financial statements as a whole, combined with the significant judgements associated with the value of the impairment provision, this is considered to be a key audit matter.
+Due to the significance of the balance to the financial statements as a whole, combined with the significant judgements associated with the impairment provision, this is considered to be a key audit matter.